 Dealing with Depression

-Download the guide to pros and cons of popular antidepressants; advice on getting off drugs like Cymbalta, Effexor or Paxil; the connection between antidepressants and suicide.
-Non-drug approaches.
+Read up on the pros and cons of popular antidepressants, along with advice on getting off drugs like Cymbalta, Effexor or Paxil; the connection between antidepressants and suicide, and Non-drug approaches.

 Fournier JC et al, "Antidepressant drug effects and depression severity: A patient-level meta-analysis."
 JAMA, Jan.
 6, 2010. doi:10.1001/jama.2009.1943

 Bai S et al, "Efficacy and safety of anti-inflammatory agents for the treatment of major depressive disorder: a systematic review and meta-analysis of randomised controlled trials."
 Journal of Neurology, Neurosurgery and Psychiatry, Oct.
 28, 2019. http://dx.doi.org/10.1136/jnnp-2019-320912

 Sánchez-Villegas A et al, "Association of the Mediterranean dietary pattern with the incidence of depression: The Seguimiento Universidad de Navarra/University of Navarra follow-up (SUN) cohort."
 Archives of General Psychiatry, October, 2009. doi:10.1001/archgenpsychiatry.2009.129

 Join over 150,000 Subscribers at The People's Pharmacy